Resume Annex

 Can I use Resume Annex and Resumonk together?

 Yes, and for some users that could make sense.
-You could use Resumonk to design and export a visually polished PDF, then use Resume Annex's free ATS scoring tool at resumeannex.ai/ats-score to evaluate how that document performs against a specific job posting before you submit it.
+You could use Resumonk to design and export a visually polished PDF, then use Resume Annex's free resume scoring tool at resumeannex.ai/ats-score to evaluate how that document performs against a specific job posting before you submit it.
 The two tools serve different purposes and are not direct substitutes for each other.

-Resume Annex offers a dedicated ATS scoring tool at resumeannex.ai/ats-score that returns a deterministic score in roughly ten seconds with no account or signup required.
-Resumonk does not appear to offer a comparable standalone ATS scoring feature.
+Resume Annex offers a dedicated resume scoring tool at resumeannex.ai/ats-score that returns a deterministic score in roughly ten seconds with no account or signup required.
+Resumonk does not appear to offer a comparable standalone callback scoring feature.
 The Resume Annex score is tied to a specific job description, so you can see exactly where your resume falls short for a given role rather than getting a generic readability score.

 How does Resume Annex's job discovery compare to Resumonk?